 - Corporate Registry

 To conduct business in Alberta, register your cooperative, corporation, extra-provincial company, non-profit company, society, trade name and/or partnership.

-- Corporate Registry — Business Corporations — Extra-Territorial Registration (Northwest Territories)
+- Corporate Registries — Business Corporations — Extra-Territorial

-Are you currently operating a corporation outside the Northwest Territories and interested in expanding your company into the Northwest Territories?
-Find out the requirements to register your business in the Territory.
+Are you interested in expanding your company into the Northwest Territories?
+Learn the requirements for registering your business in the Territories.

 - Corporate services — Business name registration

 Register your business name in Prince Edward Island to prevent other organizations from using the same business name.

 If you operate a business in Quebec, you must register with the enterprise register and declare your organization's legal form.

 - Creating a non-profit corporation or organization

 Learn the major steps for establishing a non-profit corporation or organization in Quebec.